amzn/selling-partner-api-docs/references/orders-api/ordersV0.md

 **Operation: getOrderItemsBuyerInfo**

 #### Description
-Returns buyer information in the order items of the order indicated by the specified order ID.
+Returns buyer information for the order items in the specified order.

+**Important.** We recommend using the getOrderItems operation to get buyer information for the order items in an order, as the getOrderItemsBuyerInfo operation is scheduled for deprecation on January 12, 2022.
+For more information, see the [Tokens API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md).

 **Usage Plans:**